Poland Expat Guide: Pros & Cons of Living in Poland

 If you’re willing to send your kids to a public school or kindergarten, it’s free for expats as well.
 In fact, college is free for residents as well (I even got paid to study, because you can get a scholarship for good grades).

-Keep in mind that Poland has a very strict school system (similar to the German system) and the same applies to universities because you don’t really have elective subjects.
-When kids move from Poland to the US they usually skip about 2-3 grades or pass SATs after middle school.
+Keep in mind that Poland has a very strict school system (similar to the German system) and the same applies to universities because you don’t have elective subjects.
+When kids move from Poland to the US in even late-primary school they usually skip about 2-3 grades or pass SATs straight out of middle school.

-Compared to Poland, I found the university in the UK a joke because it seemed like I was back in high school.
+Compared to Poland, I found the university in the UK a bit of a joke, because it seemed like I was back in high school learning about the basics again.

 Good travel hub

-Another plus is that thanks to the developed public transportation system you don’t need a car at all.
-With trains, buses, trams, and metro, you can easily travel all around the country and visit some of the cool castle Hotels in Poland.
+Another plus is that thanks to the developed public transportation system you don’t need a car at all if you live in cities.
+With trains, buses, trams, and metro, you can easily travel around the country and visit some of the cool spots.

 Poles love Foreigners